lilerk/dmp/README.md

 How does it work?

-The user presents their RFID tag/card near the RFID reader.
+-The user presents their RFID tag/card near the RFID reader.
-The RFID reader generates a low-frequency electromagnetic field that powers the RFID tag (for passive tags).
+-The RFID reader generates a low-frequency electromagnetic field that powers the RFID tag (for passive tags).
-The tag transmits its unique identifier back to the reader.
+-The tag transmits its unique identifier back to the reader.

-The RFID reader sends the identifier to the control system.
+-The RFID reader sends the identifier to the control system.
-The control system verifies the identifier against a pre-stored database of authorized tags.
+-The control system verifies the identifier against a pre-stored database of authorized tags.
-If the tag's identifier matches an authorized entry in the database, the system sends a signal to the electronic lock to unlock the door.
+-If the tag's identifier matches an authorized entry in the database, the system sends a signal to the electronic lock to unlock the door.
-If the identifier is not recognized, the system denies access, and the lock remains engaged.
+-If the identifier is not recognized, the system denies access, and the lock remains engaged.

 Component list
 Arduino Nano Board: Receives signals from the RFID reader, processes them, and subsequently sends commands to either grant or deny access.